ever-co/ever-demand/README.md

 The trademarks may only be used with the written permission of Ever Co.
 LTD. and may not be used to promote or otherwise market competitive products or services.

-All other brand and product names are trademarks, registered trademarks or service marks of their respective holders.
+All other brand and product names are trademarks, registered trademarks, or service marks of their respective holders.

 ## 🍺 Contribute